What is Social Entrepreneurs Ireland?

 Can I apply to the Ideas Academy and the Impact Programme?

-No. You can only apply to the programme that is most relevant to your project’s stage of development.
+No. You can only apply to the programme most relevant to your project/organisation’s stage of development.
 You cannot make two applications to two programmes with different projects.
 Each person can only submit one application, regardless of the programme.
-The Eligibility criteria is listed in each applicant guide.
+The Eligibility criteria are listed in each applicant guide.

 I am a past recipient of support from Social Entrepreneurs Ireland - can I apply again?